37 Metaphors for Lost with Meaning and Examples

 Examples in Context:

-• “She was lost in the storm clouds of her emotions, unable to see a way through the chaos.”
+• “She lost in the storm clouds of her emotions, unable to see a way through the chaos.”

 25. Lost in a Whirlpool